Jump to Recipe Print Recipe

 (NY Bakery sponsored this post.
 All delicious opinions on this gluten-free five-cheese Texas toast are my own.)

-If you want a quick and easy family meal, my family is loving my new gluten free creamy beef and shells recipe.
+If you want a quick and easy family meal, my family loves my new gluten free creamy beef and shells recipe.
 This recipe has the right amount of cheese and sauce, making it perfect for dipping!
 My favorite bread to dip is NY Bakery’s Texas Toast.
 They make two flavors of their Gluten Free Texas Toast, Five Cheese, and Original Garlic

 If you love dinner recipes, you can make them in under 30 minutes; I have a ton of gluten free dinner recipes for you to try!
-One of my new favorites is this Gluten Free Cajun Chicken Pasta, which has a creamy cajun sauce to dip the garlic bread into!
+One of my new favorites is this Gluten Free Cajun Chicken Pasta, which has a creamy Cajun sauce to dip the garlic bread into!

 Allergen Information: